ctembreull/smartsheet-exercise/README.md

 3. `$ bundle exec rake db:migrate` - This runs database migrations to set up tables

+4. Edit `app.rb` and find the `SS_CLIENTID` constant on line 8.
+Add a valid Smartsheet client ID in the quotes.
+Find the `SS_APPSECRET` constant on line 9.
+Add a valid Smartsheet application secret in the quotes. __The application will not function without these values__

-4. `$ rackup` - Starts the server and shows the console
+5. `$ rackup` - Starts the server and shows the console

 #### 4. Load the Application
 Open a browser, and point it to [http://localhost:9292](http://localhost:9292).
 You'll see a very simple screen with a button to launch the Smartsheet OAuth2 flow.